 Drinking vinegars are a sweet vinegar based syrup that you can mix with bubbly water, wine or alcohol to make a delicious and refreshing drink.
 They can also be quite medicinal (sans the booze).

 To make cider you will need some way to crush and squeeze the juice out of the apples.
 We haven’t got an apple press so for now we use a juicer.
 Apple cider can be canned or it can be frozen in plastic jugs (leave some head space though!)
 You can also make apple butter using the strained out pulp.
+Keep in mind that canning raw apple cider will kill some of the nutritional benefits.
+It is better to freeze the juice if this is of concern to you.

 Buying raw apple cider vinegar with mother can be expensive.
 Fortunately you can make your own easily and no special equipment or ingredients are required.
 Once you have made ACV you can make all kinds of other great vinegar products including wine vinegars.